MraDmr0/qqEvolC/README.md

 * wavefunction of each energy level

 ## Utilities
 The package includes a Python script "Plot.py" that allows to easily plot the occupation probability and the envelope shape as a function of time.
-Cuurrently only supports the visualization up to four-levels.

 ## Next developements
 The current Ver.
 1.0 implements the basic functions of the package.
 However, the code and the repository can be further developed from many points of view:
+* The code can be easily extended to support more energy levels
 * Overall the code should be better organized and commentend to become more user and developer friendly
 * A reorganization of the code should also aim to an enhancement of the performances, even with multi-thread parallelizzation if worth
 * The code can be extended by implementing more envelope functions or different potentials